infominer33/infominer33.github.io/podcast-transcripts/SLP53-Antonopolis-on-Maximalism-Transcript.md

 <img src="https://i.imgur.com/VGeqYZQ.png">

-Hi and welcome to the Stephan Levira podcast focused on Bitcoin and Austrian economics.
+Hi and welcome to the Stephan Livera podcast focused on Bitcoin and Austrian economics.

 Learn more about the technology and economics of Bitcoin by listening to interviews with bitcoins best and brightest.